 In general, there are seven different facial expressions which correspond to distinct universal facial emotions:

-We use gestures as a way to emphasis points and illustrate what we are saying.
+We use gestures as a way to emphasize points and illustrate what we are saying.

 Hand gestures can mean very different things in different cultures; the ‘OK’ sign in Greece, Spain or Brazil means you are calling someone an a**hole.
 In Turkey, it’s meant to be an insult towards gay people.